ychoy/mongoose/README.md

     npm install --save mongoose
   ```

 2. Next we need to `require` Mongoose in our project and `connect` to the MongoDB service (it could be local or hosted).
-We can do this in `server.js` for now.
-Later we'll do it in `models/index.js`.
+We can do this in `server.js`, or separate the code a little more by using a `models` directory and connecting everything in `models/index.js`.

   ```js
     var mongoose = require('mongoose');